jimjonesbr/rdf_fdw/README.md

 * the conditions in the SQL `WHERE` clause were pushed down as SPARQL `FILTER` conditions.
 * the SQL `ORDER BY` clause was pushed down as SPARQL `ORDER BY`.
 * the `FETCH FIRST ...
 ROWS ONLY` was pushed down as SPARQL `LIMIT`
+* the column `country` has no `literaltype` OPTION, since it already contain an `expression` with a `STR()` call that evaluates the literal without an explict type - the literal has no data type in source.

 ```sql
 SELECT name, birthdate, party